 Beach water testing results

-Throughout the summer, Public Health Sudbury & Districts regularly samples the water at 33 local public beaches:
+During the summer months, Public Health Sudbury & Districts regularly samples the water at 34 local public beaches in the following areas:

-Public Health Sudbury & Districts posts inspection results and beach status online.
+Public Health posts inspection results and beach status online.
 For inspection and enforcement information, visit Check Before You Go!.

-If you see a blue-green algae bloom nearby, do not swim in the water, do not drink the water or allow pets in the water.
-Report blue-green algae blooms as soon as possible to Public Health Sudbury & Districts.
+If you see a blue-green algae bloom nearby, do not swim in the water, do not drink the water, and do not allow pets in the water.
+Report blue-green algal blooms as soon as possible to Public Health Sudbury & Districts.
+When blue-green algal blooms are observed, Public Health will post the beach as being unsafe for use for the remainder of the swimming season as blue-green algal blooms are not anchored to the bottom of the lake and blooms can recur throughout the season.
+If blooms are not observed, it is considered safe to swim.

 For information about when beaches are supervised, please visit the City of Greater Sudbury’s website or phone your local municipal office.